medizininformatik-initiative/fts-next/docs/usage/installation.md

 Each release archive includes a verify.sh utility script for verifying the provenance of the container images used in the corresponding compose files, by running `./verify.sh`.
-Use `./verify.sh {{ release }}` if he image versions in the docker compose file have been updated since first installation.
-The verify script uses [cosign][cosign-cli] to check whether the image was built by the FTSnext GitHub actions.
+Use `./verify.sh {{ release }}`, if the image versions in the docker compose file have been updated since first installation.
+The verify script uses [slsa-verifier][slsa-verifier] and [cosign][cosign-cli] to check whether the image was built by the FTSnext GitHub actions.

 **Example output:**